survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 ...
 ```

-In practice you will want to maintain lower limits.
+In practice you want to maintain lower limits.
 The current ones are enough for this demonstration.
 If you build now (`npm run build`), you should see a warning like this within the output:

 ```bash
 ...